+(The number labels on the plot are the first digit of income because we said "id income".)
 The axes are labelled amount and income, but we are actually plotting the residuals for amount (predicted by risk) vs. the residuals for income (when predicted by risk)

-(The number labels on the plot will be the first digit of income when using "id income".)
+(The number labels on the plot are the first digit of income because we said "id income".)